-There are two funding tiers: Tier 1 and Tier 2.
+Funding tiers are based on median neighborhood income.
+Low-to-moderate income areas include those where 50% of residents within a block group are considered low-income.
+Two funding tiers are available: Tier 1 and Tier 2.
 Tier 1 funding is for neighborhood organizations that live outside low-to-moderate income areas.
 Their funding is maxed at \$1,500 per fiscal year.
-Tier 2 funding is for neighborhood organizations that live within Low-to-Medium Income (LMI) areas.
+Tier 2 funding is for neighborhood organizations that live outside low-to-moderate income areas.
+Their funding is maxed at \$1,500 per fiscal year.
+Tier 2 funding is for neighborhood organizations that live within low-to-moderate income areas.
 Their funding is maxed at \$2,500 per fiscal year.
-Low-to-Medium Income (LMI) areas include those where 50% of residents within a block group are considered low-income.
 If a neighborhood comprises multiple block groups, the criterion is satisfied if at least one of the block groups meets the above standard.
 See the online interactive Tier Funding Map for reference.
 The Tier Funding Map is updated every Fiscal Year.